borkenware/spoonfeed/CONFIGURING.md

 even if they go offline (provided they visited the docs at least once prior) or not.

 - `build.mangle` - boolean (default: `true`)<br>
 Whether exports should be mangled or not.
+Only applicable for `preact` builds.

 - `build.split` - boolean (default: `true`)<br>
 Whether Spoonfeed should make use of code splitting or not.
 Reduces the initial bundle size.
+Only applicable for `preact` builds.

 ## Pre-rendering server-side options
 **Note**: Those will only be used if you set your app to compile to a Preact app.